 Horse Drawn Sleigh Rides in Spiegel Grove

 Ride through the gorgeous grounds of Spiegel Grove during the Horse Drawn Sleigh in Spiegel Grove at the Rutherford B. Hayes Presidential Library and Museums, just like President Hayes did when he lived here.
 Located in Fremont, Ohio, it is less than an hour from Toledo and worth the trip alone to experience the grounds, museums and library.
-Sleigh rides take place whether or not there is snow or not and are offered Dec.
+Sleigh rides will take place whether or not there is snow on the ground and are offered Dec.
 26-31 from 1-4 p.m.

-After your sleigh ride, take an evening tour of the historic Hayes Home and discover the holiday traditions of President Rutherford and First Lady Lucy Hayes during a unique new holiday event at the Hayes Presidential Library & Museums.
+Enjoy an evening tour of the historic Hayes Home and discover the holiday traditions of President Rutherford and First Lady Lucy Hayes during a unique new holiday event at the Hayes Presidential Library & Museums.
 Hayes Home Holidays take place Dec.
-20-23 from 5-8 p.m. in the Hayes Home and museum.
+17-18 and 21-22 from 5-9 p.m. in the Hayes Home and museum.